Annuity rate data updated daily

 What to look for before treating the rider as income

-GLWB (Balanced PIV Interest Bonus) is the main income-rider entry returned for this product.
+GLWB (Accelerated PIV Interest Bonus) is the main income-rider entry returned for this product.
 Rider terms can affect the tradeoff between future lifetime withdrawals, contract value, beneficiary value, and cost, so the exact state version and rider election should be confirmed before comparing it to annuitization or income-only contracts.

 • 4.7% withdrawal rate